fdelbos/colle/README.md

 ```

 #### Starting

-At the end of the program call the `start` method to setup all the contructors in the right order (if a cyclic dependency is found, an exception will be thown):
+At the end of the program call the `start` method to setup all the contructors in the right order
+(if a cyclic dependency is detected, an exception will be thown):

 ```js
 colle.start(function(err) {